 Plan Ahead And Do Your Research

 If you are dead set on dining out at least once while you are in Switzerland, I certainly won’t stop you.
 Just don’t go out blindly and walk into the first restaurant you see.
 Instead, plan ahead.
 Check out the restaurants that are popular in the place you are staying, and see what people are saying about them on TripAdvisor or even Google Maps.
-Or just ask your Swiss friends – if you have any.
+Or just ask your Swiss friends – if you have any – or what the hostel reception recommends.

 You can find out a lot of things by doing your research, and you will also often find photos of menus with prices.
 Maybe you’ll find a restaurant that you really like, and then see that you have to pay 30 francs for a bowl of soup – isn’t it better to know that beforehand?